 Avitsur also states that patients, once the problem has been identified, are often unwilling to dispense with the hair extensions due to the cost they incurred from having them attached in the first place.
 The procedure, which can take up to eight hours, involves attaching real or fake hair onto the wearer’s own hair, usually about an inch down from the hair follicle.
 Clip-on extensions are a cheaper option, though they may cause more problems due to the added weight of the attachment.

 If you’ve had trouble with your extensions, whether from headaches and other uncomfortable side effects or from the damage they’ve done to your hair and scalp, you may be at risk of areas going completely bald from traction alopecia.
-Stopping using the hair extensions is the clear first step to recovery, but if your hair is struggling to grow back, topical applications of high strength minoxidil is a particularly effective means of regrowing hair in thinning areas.
+Stopping using the hair extensions and wearing the hair naturally is the clear first step to recovery, but if your hair is struggling to grow back, topical applications of high strength minoxidil is a particularly effective means of regrowing hair in thinning areas.

 A Helping Hand For Recovery